h4writer/droneshowcreator/docs/discription_edit_actions.rst

       *tekst*

+    - Keyframes

+      *tekst*

   5.2.2.4 Fade-in

-  *Function in which a color slowly emerges from black.
-See chapter 4.3.4 "properties" for more information.*
+  *Function in which a color slowly emerges from black.*

   - Properties